canonical/ubuntu-core-docs/en/guides/manage-devices/index.md

 }
 ```

-In this case, any one who can log in to either ANOTHER-SSO-ACCOUNT-ID or YET-ANOTHER-SSO-ACCOUNT_ID accounts can sign system-user assertions with keys registered to those accounts.
-And such system-user assertions are valid for systems built with this model.
+In this case, any one who can log in to either ANOTHER-SSO-ACCOUNT-ID or YET-ANOTHER-SSO-ACCOUNT_ID accounts can sign system user assertions with keys registered to those accounts.
+And such system user assertions are valid for systems built with this model.

-### Self-signed system-user assertions
+### Self-signed system user assertions

-A model can also specify that anyone with a registered key can create a valid system-user assertion.
-This is done with an asterisk ("*") in the `system-user-authority` field:
+A model can also specify that anyone with a registered key can create a valid system user assertion.
+This is done with an asterisk ("*") in the `system user-authority` field:

 ```
 {